Harry Raymond Eastlack: Death

-Eastlack died at the Inglis House for the Incurables—a care home dedicated to attending low income, physically disabled individuals.
+Eastlack died at the Inglis House for the Incurables—a care home dedicated to attending low-income, physically disabled individuals.
 As he approached the later stages of his life, he required assistance to stand and used a cane to be able to shuffle.
 During his time there, he broke his right leg, and the broken leg healed at an extremely odd angle.
 He spent the last years of his life being permanently disabled and bedridden and in severe and constant pain.
 He eventually developed bronchial pneumonia from the physical inactivity of his body.
-Due to the ossification on his ribs, his lungs could only expand very little, and this made it almost impossible for him to even cough.
+Due to the ossification of his ribs, his lungs could only expand very little, and this made it almost impossible for him to even cough.
 Because he had extreme difficulty in being able to cough, even more bronchial fluid filled his lungs, eventually making it difficult for him to breathe.
 Near the time of his death, Eastlack told his elder sister, Helene, that he desired to donate his body and medical records to research, so that the disease may be further investigated and understood.
-On November 11, 1973, just six days shy of his 40th birthday, Eastlack died of severe bronchial pneumonia.
+On November 11, 1973, aged 39, Eastlack died of severe bronchial pneumonia.